MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-dashboard.md

    In the following example, the preview is set for Mobile.

-   - The image on the left shows the view for a specific audience that includes 2 specific cards.
+   - The image on the left shows the view for a specific audience that includes two specific cards.
    - In the second image on the right, the top two cards are not displayed when previewing a different audience group.

    ![Audience targeting example.](media/dashboard-preview-examples.png)